Is it true that I have to use an oil-based primer over oil-based paint?

 So who do you trust?
 Can you rely on green labels?
 Perhaps.
 There are now over 200 green labels which many provide some indication of safety, but most rely heavily on MSDS as their basis for determining safety.
 As we have seen above, that may not be reliable.
 Some are third party certified which is best, but many are not.
 Unfortunately, you have to do some serious research to find out what criteria is used for each label which is an undaunting task for any consumer.

 As a supplier of green building materials, we use MSDS as a starting point, but we also test our own products and rely heavily on the experience of our chemically sensitive customers which make up 20% of our customer base.
 They act as yellow canaries and help us detect any possible hazardous ingredients that MSDS might be hiding.

-So far, we have found two transitional primers that we like: AFM Safecoat Transitional Primer and Mythic PRIME interior/exterior all purpose stain blocker.
-There may be others, but based on our experience over 23 years, these two work well at transitioning from oil to water without VOC’s, carcinogens or off-gassing.
+So far, we have found two transitional primers that we like: AFM Safecoat Transitional Primer and (the sadly no longer available) Mythic PRIME interior/exterior all purpose stain blocker.
+There may be others, but based on our experience over 23 years, these two work the best at transitioning from oil to water without VOC’s, carcinogens or off-gassing.